boots-edu/textbook/source/original/week6.md

 Using  __Inheritance\,__  we can build complex hierarchies of objects in order to define new types that are a  __type of__  some existing type\.

-Let’s assume that the Musical Instrument has a name\, a musical key \(ie\.
+Let's assume that the Musical Instrument has a name\, a musical key \(ie\.
 C\#\, Bb\)\, and a year invented field as well as a method getName\(\)

 Then all the other classes ALSO have those fields\.
-We don’t need to recreate them in our child since we  _inherit_  them from the parent class\.
+We don't need to recreate them in our child since we  _inherit_  them from the parent class\.
 This is one of the primary benefits of inheritance\.

 Musical Instrument